1997-2001 Honda CR250 – Top End Service – Part 9: Clearance Calculations

 Piston Measurements

-We already calculated the groove and pin clearance in the piston inspection video, so now we need to measure the outside diameter of the piston perpendicular to the wrist pin bore.
+We already calculated the groove and pin clearance in the piston inspection video, so we need to measure the Piston’s outside diameter perpendicular to the wrist pin bore.

 3. We will also use this measurement to calculate the maximum Piston to cylinder clearance.